 - As a traditionally warming ingredient, cinnamon is used to heat the body from the inside especially when mixed with some fresh ginger.
 Traditional remedies in ancient China and India believe that the warmth of Cinnamon increases blood flow and improves blood oxygen levels to help fight off illness.

 Essential for a mother – Research shows that just smelling cinnamon improves cognitive processing.
-Consuming it significantly ups the brain function.
+Consuming it significantly improves brain function.
 It is also known to improve the quality of sleep.
 As soon as I read that, I knew this spice was essential for me especially since I became a mother.
 Mommy brain anyone?

 Flavour of Cinnamon